-In general, for model (19), $\widehat{\mathbf{B}}$ in (20) has the form where w(i, j) are weights.
-For cluster-robust inference these weights are either 1 (cluster in common) or 0 (no cluster in common).
+In general, for Model 19, $\hat{\boldsymbol{B}}$ in Equation 20 has the form where w(i, j) are weights.
+For cluster-robust inference, these weights are either one (cluster in common) or zero (no cluster in common).
 But the weights can also decay from one to zero, as in the case of the HAC variance matrix estimate for time series where w(i, j) decays to zero as |i - j| increases.

-$$\widehat{\mathbf{B}} = \sum{i=1}^{N} \sum{j=1}^{N} w(i, j) \mathbf{x}{i} \mathbf{x}{j}' \widehat{u}{i} \widehat{u}{j}, \qquad (22)$$
+(22) $$\hat{\mathbf{B}} = \sum{i=1}^{N} \sum{j=1}^{N} w(i, j) \mathbf{x}{i} \mathbf{x}{j}' \hat{\mathbf{u}}{i} \hat{\mathbf{u}}{j},$$

-For spatial data it is assumed that model errors become less correlated as the spatial distance between observations grows.
+For spatial data, it is assumed that model errors become less correlated as the spatial distance between observations grows.
 For example, with state-level data the assumption that model errors are uncorrelated across states may be relaxed to allow correlation that decays to zero as the distance between states gets large.
-Conley (1999) provides conditions under which (10) and (22) provide a robust variance matrix estimate for the OLS estimator, where the weights w(i, j) decay with the spatial distance.
-The estimate (which Conley also generalizes to GMM models) is often called a spatial-HAC estimate, rather than spatial-robust, as proofs use mixing conditions (to ensure decay of dependence) as observations grow apart in distance.
-These conditions are not applicable to clustering due to common shocks which leads to the cluster-robust estimator with independence of observations across clusters.
+Conley (1999) provides conditions under which Equations 10 and 22 provide a robust variance matrix estimate for the OLS estimator, where the weights w(i, j) decay with the spatial distance.
+The estimate (which Conley also generalizes to GMM models) is often called a spatial-HAC estimate rather than spatial-robust, as proofs use mixing conditions (to ensure decay of dependence) as observations grow apart in distance.
+These conditions are not applicable to clustering due to common shocks, which leads to the cluster-robust estimator with independence of observations across clusters.

-An estimator proposed by Thompson (2006) allows for across-cluster (in his example firm) correlation for observations close in time in addition to within-cluster correlation at any time separation.
-The Thompson estimator can be thought of as using $w(it, js) = \mathbf{1}[i, j$ share a firm, or $d(it, js) \leq m$].
+An estimator proposed by Thompson (2006) allows for across-cluster (in its example firm) correlation for observations close in time in addition to within-cluster correlation at any time separation.
+The Thompson estimator can be thought of as using $w(it, js) = \mathbf{1}[i, j]$ share a firm, or $d(it, js) \leq m$.
 Foote (2007) contrasts the two-way cluster-robust and these other variance matrix estimators in the context of a macroeconomics example.
-Petersen (2009) contrasts various methods for panel data on financial firms, where there is concern about both within firm correlation (over time) and across firm correlation due to common shocks.
+Petersen (2009) contrasts various methods for panel data on financial firms where there is concern about both within firm correlation (over time) and across firm correlation due to common shocks.

-Barrios, Diamond, Imbens, and Kolesár (2012) consider state-year panel data on individuals in states over years with state-level treatment and outcome (earnings) that is correlated spatially across states.
+Barrios et al. (2012) considers state-year panel data on individuals in states over years with state-level treatment and outcome (earnings) that is correlated spatially across states.
 This spatial correlation can be ignored if the state-level treatment is randomly assigned.
-But if the treatment is correlated over states (e.g. adjacent states may be more likely to have similar minimum wage laws) then one can no longer use standard errors clustered at the state level.
-Instead one should additionally allow for spatial correlation of errors across states.
+But if the treatment is correlated over states (for example, adjacent states may be more likely to have similar minimum wage laws) then one can no longer use standard errors clustered at the state level.
+Instead, one should additionally allow for spatial correlation of errors across states.
 The authors additionally contrast traditional model-based inference with randomization inference.

-In practice data can have cluster, spatial and time series aspects, leading to hybrids of cluster-robust, spatial-HAC and time-series HAC estimators.
+In practice, data can have cluster, spatial, and time series aspects, leading to hybrids of cluster-robust, spatial-HAC, and time-series HAC estimators.
 Furthermore, it may be possible to parameterize some of the error correlation.
-For example for a time series AR(1) error it may be preferable to use $\widehat{E}[u_t u_s]$ based on an AR(1) model rather than $w(t, s) \, \widehat{u}t \widehat{u}s$.
-To date empirical practice has not commonly modeled these combined types of error correlations.
+For example, for a time series AR(1) error it may be preferable to use $\hat{E}[u_t u_s]$ based on an AR(1) model rather than $w(t,s)\hat{u}t\hat{u}s$.
+To date, empirical practice has not commonly modeled these combined types of error correlations.
 This may become more common in the future.